-Once a symbol of being anti-establishment, tattoos and piercings have almost become PC.
-We unpick what this means.
+Once anti-establishment symbols, tattoos and piercings have now become ubiquitous.
+We explore what this popularity means.

-When Miley graduated from 1.0 to 2.0, she lost a few things - her 'good girl' image, the support of parents worldwide, trousers.
-But she gained a few too - a fantastic LGBT charity initiative, some armpit hair, and of course, tattoos.
+When Miley graduated from 1.0 to 2.0, she lost a few things: her 'good girl' image, the support of parents worldwide, pants.
+But she gained a few, too: a fantastic LGBT charity initiative, some armpit hair, and of course, tattoos.

-And while most of us don't have to distance ourselves from a former Disney-fied persona, Miley's transition reflects something many of us can relate to- playing human pin cushion to symbolise our crossover to being 'grown-up'.
+And while most of us don't have to distance ourselves from a former Disney-fied persona, Miley's transition reflects something many of us can relate to--playing human pin cushion to symbolize our crossover to being 'grown-up'.
 Or, at least, grown-up-er.
 In Western culture, piercings and tattoos are closely aligned with coming-of-age narratives.
-When you begged your mum to take you to Claire's to get your lobes done and doodled potential chest fluttering butterflies in maths class.
-Drunkenly bonded with your college housemates via matching back tats.
+They recall moments when you begged your mom to take you to Claire's to get your lobes done, doodled potential chest fluttering butterflies in maths class, or drunkenly bonded with your college housemates via matching back tats.

 Self-modification, however, differs from other coming-of-age milestones like getting your period or graduating high school or scoring your first proper job.
-Piercings and tattoos typify a specific sub-genre of the coming-of-age narrative - rebellion.
-Tattoos first trickled into to Western society via stereotypically subversive groups; prisoners, motorcycle gangs and sailors all became synonymous with body ink.
-More recently, tattoos and piercings were aligned with various counterculture scenes like punk and metal, movements that goes hand in hand with body modification.
-It's the hangover from these associations that fuelled your mum's frustration with your forbidden nose piercing.
-It's why getting a tattoo has been like pulling a metaphorical finger to the establishment, and oddly still can be frowned upon amongst people in less progressive towns and cities.
+Piercings and tattoos typify a specific sub-genre of the coming-of-age narrative: rebellion.
+Tattoos first trickled into to Western society through stereotypically subversive groups; prisoners, motorcycle gangs and sailors all became synonymous with body ink.
+More recently, tattoos and piercings have been aligned with various counterculture scenes like punk and metal, movements that goes hand in hand with body modification.
+It's the hangover from these associations that fueled your mom's frustration with your forbidden nose piercing.
+It's why getting a tattoo has been like pulling a metaphorical finger to the establishment, and oddly, still can be frowned upon amongst people in less progressive towns and cities.

 Today, they're everywhere.
-A fleshy glance any liberal locale - East London, Williamsburg, Berlin - shows up ink and piercings a plenty.
-High fashion has adopted them - from Balenciaga's nose rings of spring/summer 12, Givenchy's face jewellery and Anthony Vaccarello championing faux facial ink for autumn/winter 15.
+Look at any liberal locale - East London, Williamsburg, Berlin - and there's ink and piercings a plenty.
+High fashion has also adopted them, from Balenciaga's nose rings of spring/summer 12, Givenchy's face jewelry and Anthony Vaccarello championing faux facial ink for fall/winter 15.
 It'd be quicker to name check the models sans tats than those with them.
-Fast fashion, too - Topshop, Victoria's Secret even, are selling the temporary kind.
+Fast fashion has gotten in on skin, too.
+Topshop and even Victoria's Secret are selling the temporary kind.
 They're as mainstream as a Billboard chart topper.
 One Direction, a boyb(r)and built on their beguiling PG-friendly charm, are walking etch-a-sketches.
-(Except you Niall!).
+(Except you, Niall!).

 In their ubiquity, tattoos have shed their anti-social stigma.
 So where does that leave them?
-What, now that they can't lay claim to counterculture, do they actually signify?
+Now that they can't lay claim to counterculture, what do they actually signify?

-Through this lens, the popularisation of tattoos and piercings is liberating - it gives you the chance to explore and define yourself on your own terms, free of debilitating stigma.
+Through this lens, the popularization of tattoos and piercings is liberating.
+It gives you the chance to explore and define yourself on your own terms, free of debilitating stigma.
 You own your body, what you put in and on it, and you decide what you want to project to the world.
-As tattoo artist and queen of body modification Grace Neutral says, with her purple eyes, split tongue, and ink riddled skin - "life is one big dress up box, so why wouldn't you want to explore?"
+As tattoo artist and queen of body modification Grace Neutral says, with her purple eyes, split tongue, and ink riddled skin, "life is one big dress up box, so why wouldn't you want to explore?"

 Text Georgie Wright